 - The Teachable Soul: On this podcast, you will find episodes on autism and some that are more focused on things like boundaries, life skills, self-improvement-type topics

 - Springbrook's Converge Autism Radio: A podcast geared towards parents and professionals who support children on the autism spectrum

 YouTube Videos for Autistic Individuals and Autism Parents:

 - Autistic Adult TedX Talk.
 Tom Stratton shares how he used his autistic strengths to help him build strong friendships.

 - Life Interrupted: Managing Stress and Anxiety during a Global Pandemic.
-A Special Seminar by Stanford Neurodiversity Project, Monday, April 6, 2020, 4PM.
+A Special Seminar by Stanford Neurodiversity Project (Start video presentation at 9 mins and 25 seconds)